Arkimidus/Arkimidus/README.md

 # Hi there, I’m Ethan 👋

-### I'm currently a Wintec student, studying Software Enginerring
+### I'm currently a Wintec student, studying Software Engineering

 I’m a passionate programmer focused on game design, backend development, and creating high-performance software.
 Currently exploring game design and MAUI for app development.
 Check out some of my projects below!